 Art may be acquired through commission, purchase, or donation.
-All agreements and/or releases for the acquisition of art must be in a form approved by Legal Services and signed by the Regional Solicitor.
+All agreements and/or releases for the acquisition of art must be in a form approved by Legal Services and signed by the Region's authorized signing officers following Regional Council approval of the proposal.
 The same principles noted below will apply to each of the acquisition methods.